hyrise/encoding_selection/README.md

 [^2]: The plots are meant to show the reproducibility of the results, not to establish a fair comparison.
 To conduct a "fairer" comparison (cf. footnote on DuckDB), the pipeline needs to be run on a dedicated machine.
 We have seen workflow runtimes on GitHub varying from 3h to over 6h (which is than canceled by GitHub) for the same setup.

+[^3]: Yes, I just wanted to integrate the flowchart for the sake of integrating a flowchart in Markdown.
+It isn't that interesting.